fluent/fluentd-docs-gitbook/buffer/file.md

 | :--- | :--- | :--- |
 | string | nil | TBD |

-The directry path where buffer chunks are stored.
+The directory path where buffer chunks are stored.
 Don't share this directory path with other buffers.
 Be sure to specify a unique path for each buffer.

 ```text